 Run Your Race Toward Spiritual Maturity

 I know it may seem silly to compare our walk with God to training in martial arts, or any other sport for that matter.
 But remember, Paul did that as well.

 1 Corinthians 9:24-27 says:

-Run in such a way as to receive the crown that lasts forever!
-But make no mistake, Paul mentions here “strict training” for that crown!
+Run in such a way as to receive the crown that lasts forever; spiritual maturity and a closer walk with the Lord!
+But make no mistake, it does not come without hard work.
+Paul mentions here “strict training” for that crown!